DokTools/csv/README.md

 #### dynamic writing
 optionally, this function can handle new columns of data that dont exist in file's headers

-for that you can use the option `dynamic: true` to let the function know you want dynamic headers
+for that you can use the option `dynamic: true` to let the function know that you want dynamic headers

-Note: this functionality is resourse consuming as it write the whole file again instead of appending
+Note: this functionality is resource consuming as it write the whole file again instead of appending

 ```
 await csv.write(['name', 'url', 'price', 'date', 'newHeader'], [
+    {
+        name: 'product 3',
+        url: "exp.com/productPage/3",
+        price: 69.96,
-    { name: 'product 3', url: "exp.com/productPage/3", price: 69.96, date: new Date(), newHeader: 'newData' },
+        date: new Date(),
+        newHeader: 'newData'
+    },
     ...
 ])
 ```